 Have you ever dreamed about cycling in Japan, exploring the beautiful countryside?

-Today, we’ll climb the famous Mt Akagi (The Red Fortress Mountain) to explore the floating shrine within its caldera lake.
+Today, we’ll climb the nortorious Mt Akagi (The Red Fortress Mountain) to explore the floating shrine within its caldera lake.
+Though little-known outside of Japan, cyclists and outdoor enthusiasts from all around Japan travel to Gunma Prefecture to explore this sacred volcano.
 Our final challenge of the day will provide us with breath-taking views of the Tone Valley around every corner.

 Through the field of knee-high bamboo and scraggly birch trees, we’ll find a break in the foliage ahead.
 Just a few more meters down the road you break from the canopy to reveal the magic of Mt Akagi’s caldera.
 Nestled deep inside the caldera’s walls is a large lake with a bold red bridge leading to the shrine to the gods of Mt Akagi.
 Behind, a palisade of alpine peaks dusted in snow cut through the skies like jagged teeth.

-3:00pm – Check In and Soak In
+4:00PM – Check in and Soak in the Onsen

 As you open the door to the dining hall, you are greeted by the smells of stewing vegetables and meat.
 A quick survey of the table reveals each place setting with its own small pot of boiling stew.
-Professionally curated dishes of sushi, salad, and roasted kabocha squash with ginkgo nuts also appear.
+Professionally curated dishes of sushi, salad, grilled fish, and roasted kabocha squash with ginkgo nuts also appear.
 As we share stories of the day, small plates are removed and replaced with new dishes that seem to show no end.

 We celebrate our climb with regional sake, made from the rice fields we biked through earlier this week.
 Raise a toast: “here’s to today, and here’s to all we’ll discover tomorrow!”

 Head back to your room, where your futons will welcome you to a great night of restful sleep.